Jbleezy/BO2-Reimagined/README.md

 ## Players
 * Unlimited sprint
 * Self revives in solo are active whenever the player has at least 1 perk
-* 100% backwards speed, strafe speed, and sprint strafe speed
+* 100% backwards move speed
+* Decreased sprint time needed to be able to dive from 0.25 seconds to 0.1 seconds
 * Can dive again right away after just diving
-* Can move after diving quicker
-* Decreased dive startup time
 * Increased melee range by 16% (same as Black Ops 1)
 * Disabled melee lunging
 * Decreased normal health regeneration delay from 2.4 seconds to 2 seconds